 If your workers are actual employees of the business (and not contractors or freelancers), then your company must register for foreign qualification.
 The business must also register to pay payroll taxes on those employees with the state’s tax agency.

-Therefore, in addition to your business’s employer federal payroll tax responsibilities, you must withhold state taxes from the wages of employees living in states with personal income tax.
+In addition to your business’s employer federal payroll tax responsibilities, you must withhold state taxes from the wages of employees living in states with personal income tax.
 Your accountant or payroll service can help you make the withholding process easy to organize.
-(Learn about at Payroll Taxes 101.)
+Learn more with our Payroll Taxes 101 article.

 Be aware: Some states have reciprocal agreements where you are not required (in the business’s home state) to withhold income tax from the other state.
 Check ahead of time to find out which states have reciprocal agreements and, of course, CorpNet is here to help.